carsonkk/carsonkk.com/content/projects/Clog/index.md

 - Colored terminal output to convey severity
 - Cleanly formatted meta information for each log output

 All of the features listed can be customized by the developer through the library API at both the initialization as well as anytime during execution.
-This enables hot-swapping between different styles and hierarchies of log messages, which can be usefull when dealing with multiple log files.
+This enables hot-swapping between different styles and hierarchies of log messages, which can be useful when dealing with multiple log files.

 *This library is currently under experimental development and does not yet have a stable release*